-The small area was chosen in 1971, and goes from punta Falcone at the Scoglietto to punta Capo Bianco; the original aim was to study the area and contribute in the best way possible to the reproduction of the sea flora and fauna, as well as enticing others to establish marine reserves in Italy.
+The small area was chosen in 1971, and goes from punta Falcone at the Scoglietto to punta Capo Bianco; the original aim was to study the area and contribute in the best way possible to the reproduction of the sea flora, as well as enticing others to establish marine reserves in Italy.

-The sea bed around the Scoglietto, especially on the eastern part, is one of the best areas for going scuba diving; here there are rocks that go from 7-8 metres below the surface to 25 metres down, and you will see many groupers, some of which are paricularly large, swimming about quite the thing and in no way afraid of you.
+The sea bed around the Scoglietto, especially on the eastern part, is one of the best areas for going scuba diving; here there is a landslide that goes from 7-8 metres below the surface to 25 metres down, and you will see many groupers, some of which are quite large, swimming about quite the thing and in no way afraid of you.

-Not only groupers hide between the rocks; if you look very closely in the cracks and slits, you will also see large gurnards, forkbeards, conger and moray eels.
+Not only groupers hide between the rocks of the landslide; if you look very closely in the cracks and slits, you will also see large gurnards, forkbeards, conger and moray eels.
 Where the rocks come to an end, there are many holes in the sand that are the homes of beautiful, elegant corvinas.